RyanClementsHax/GW2Api.NET/README.md

 Note that if no Api Keys are given, calling functions that need authentication will result in 401 Unauthenticated exceptions thrown.

 ## V1
 This is the older version of the api.
 This is poorly documented, slow, hard to reason about the responses, and has a small feature set.
-It is only included for legacy reasons. **DO NOT** use this client **unless you HAVE TO**. **DO NOT** trust the documentation that Arenanet provides of this version of the api.
+It is only included for legacy reasons. **DO NOT** use this client **unless you HAVE TO**. **DO NOT** trust everything in the documentation that Arenanet provides of this version of the api.

 ### Usage
 All you have to do is instantiate an instance of `Gw2ApiV2` with an `HttpClient` to start using!